-When it comes to lead generation, there are two important ways to go about it: Marketing and Prospecting.
+When it comes to lead generation, there are two important ways to go about it: Marketing and Prospecting Strategies.

-To break it down for you, Marketing is the process of advertising your business in print, TV, Internet, Direct Mail, etc to generate a response from someone.
-Prospecting is the face to face, voice to voice process of networking with people who will either work with you or know someone who will.
+To break it down for you, Marketing strategies are the process of advertising your business in print, TV, Internet, Direct Mail, etc to generate a response from someone.
+Prospecting strategies are the face to face, voice to voice process of networking with people who will either work with you or know someone who will.